lojzezust/WaSR-T/README.md

     # image is a [1,3,H,W] tensor
     output = model({'image': image})
 ```
+> [!NOTE]
-**Note**: If you run inference on multiple sequences you must call `clear_state()` on the model to clear the buffer before moving to a new sequence.
+> If you run inference on multiple sequences you must call `clear_state()` on the model to clear the buffer before moving to a new sequence.
 Otherwise the context of the last frames of the previous sequence will be used, which may lead to faulty predictions.

 Example of unrolled operation:
 ```python